Density functional study of orbital-selective magnetism in FeAs-based superconductors: Abstract

 \section{Abstract}

-We report first-principles studies of lanthanide-series (Ln) iron oxypnictides LnFeAsO (Ln=La, Ce, Pr, Nd, Sm, and Gd) which show two competing orbital-selective magnetic phases in small-Fe-moment regime: an in-plane $d_{xy}$ magnetic phase, itinerantly driven by orbital selection of Fermi-surface nesting, and an out-of-plane $d_{yz}$ magnetic phase, driven by local interactions.
-The Fe magnetic moments in the two phases show different coupling strengths to Fermi-surface electrons orbital-selectively, suggesting different roles in superconductivity and in antiferromagnetism, and making orbital characters of the moment resolvable by measuring the electronic structures.
-These results show that orbital sensitivity is a key factor in the magnetic properties of FeAs-based materials.
+We performed spin-polarized density functional calculations of lanthanide-series (Ln) iron oxypnictides LnFeAsO (Ln=La, Ce, Pr, Nd, Sm, and Gd) with constrained Fe magnetic moments, finding that in-plane $d_{xy}$ and out-of-plane $d_{yz}$ orbital characters are preferred for small Fe magnetic moments.
+Comparison of LnFeAsO compounds shows that the antiferromagnetism (AFM) from the Fe $d_{xy}$ orbital is itinerantly driven by orbital-dependent Fermi-surface nesting while AFM from the Fe $d_{yz}$ orbital is driven by superexchange mechanism.
+The Fe magnetic moments of the two orbital characters show different coupling strengths to Fermi-surface electrons orbital-selectively, suggesting that they may play different roles in superconductivity and in AFM, and making $d$ orbital characters of the magnetic moment resolvable by measuring the electronic structures.

-LaFeAsO$_{1-x}$F$_x$ \cite{kamihara1} and related compounds show unconventional superconductivity (SC) in the vicinity of antiferromagnetism (AFM) \cite{chenxh,cruz,zhao1,yin,mazin,yildirim, chengf,qiu,zhao2,ren1,ren2,miyazawa,kamihara2,wang,moon}.
-Among various families of iron pnictides and chalcogenides, lanthanide-series (Ln) iron oxypnictides LnFeAsO reach the highest superconducting transition temperature ($T_c$) with doping.
-Reported $T_c$ in doped LnFeAsO increases dramatically from 26~K up to 55~K with Nd or Sm substitution for La and then $T_c$ decreases slightly in doped GdFeAsO \cite{kamihara1,chenxh,chengf,ren1,ren2,miyazawa,kamihara2,wang}.
-With this strong variation of $T_c$, LnFeAsO is suited for studying material dependence of $T_c$.
-Since FeAs-based materials are featured with multiple Fermi surfaces (FSs) with strong orbital characters, many studies have been done on FS nesting, local-moment interactions, and orbital orderings \cite{lebegue,lu,singh,haule,moon_2008,lee,kruger,moon_2009,chencc,lv,yi}.
-However, no specific feature has been pinpointed in electronic and magnetic properties correlated with material dependence of $T_c$ except for As positions and their effect on FS.
+LaFeAsO$_{1-x}$F$_x$ (Ref.~\onlinecite{kamihara1}) and related compounds show unconventional superconductivity (SC) in the vicinity of antiferromagnetism (AFM).\cite{chenxh,cruz,zhao1,yin,mazin,yildirim, chengf,qiu,zhao2,ren1,ren2,miyazawa,kamihara2,wang,moon} Among various families of iron pnictides and chalcogenides, lanthanide-series (Ln) iron oxypnictides LnFeAsO show the highest superconducting transition temperature ($T_c$) with doping.
+Reported $T_c$ in doped LnFeAsO increases dramatically from 26~K up to 55~K with Nd or Sm substitution for La and then $T_c$ decreases slightly in doped GdFeAsO.\cite{kamihara1,chenxh,chengf,ren1,ren2,miyazawa,kamihara2,wang} With this strong variation of $T_c$, LnFeAsO is suited for studying material dependence of $T_c$.\cite{kuroki} Since FeAs-based materials are featured with multiple Fermi surfaces (FSs) with strong orbital characters, many theoretical and experimental studies have been done on FS nesting, local-moment interactions, and orbital orderings.\cite{kuroki,lebegue,lu,singh,haule,moon_2008,lee,kruger,moon_2009,chencc,lv,yi}